How's the real estate market in Maine? What's my home worth today?

 The bottom line number.
 What could I expect to walk away with, to net for a final line figure after all the expenses in my home sale?

-The purpose of this blog post article to answer the questions that I get asked a lot as a real estate broker about today's value of home in Maine.
+The purpose of this blog post article to answer the questions that I get asked a lot as a real estate broker about how's the market and today what's the value of homes in Maine.

 These real estate market reports can be dry as dust.
 Like a recycled popcorn ball from five years ago Halloweeen trick or treating.
 Not so titilating to anyone that does not give a hoot about the current state of affairs when talking local Maine home sale statistics.
 Pretty dull and percentages, statistics only exciting bean counters right?
 Not as captivating as say a Boston Red Sox player's batting average or ERA number.
 Those numbers weaved in the conversation down at the corner store.
 While fueling up on hot coffee, a pastry and today's local grape vine news.